dfuller22/Rap_Generator/README.md

 1. Get the links to the songs themselves
 2. Get the songs via the links from Step 1

 Step 1 can be completed using the BeautifulSoup4 API and a for-loop.
 Step 2 required a custom function that scraped songs and stored them in a time-delayed manner, allowing me to avoid DDoS filters.
-In total I was able to
+In total I was able to collect 180 songs to train the RNN with.
 #### Prepping the Data
-adfasdfslk
+Some of the songs I collected included other artists in the lyrics, so I found a way using BeautifulSoup4 to separate the lyrics within a song depending on who was speaking.
+This was in an effort to ensure that the *only* lyrics the RNN sees are directly from Tyga, although I did train another model using the full collection of lyrics.

+Roughly speaking my process for the EDA was as follows:
+1. Separate out lyrics without any featured artists by song title using a for-loop
+2. Remove any non-Tyga lyrics via the headers using `lyric_header_checker()` and `lyric_header_filter()`
+3. Split the lyrics into a list of strings line by line according to the song structure using `lyric_line_splitter()`
+4. Remove punctuations, symbols, and lowercase all the lyrics using a regular expression within `song_cleaner()`
+5. Tokenize the lyrics using NLTK's `word_tokenize()`

+## EDA
+#### All Solo Songs
+asdfasdfas
+#### N-Grams
+qerqwetwe
+#### Stopwords Out
+aqeiruwq
+#### Statistics
+qpoeiru

+## Creating the RNN
+qoeiuroqiuerq
+#### Architecture
+rtoieurert
+#### Training Strategy
+poiuoie

+## Text Generation
+poiuoiuiopiuj
+#### Prep Work
+qoeiure
+#### Censorship
+eoirupoq

+## Results
+qeoriuqpoeiur
+#### Sreamlit App
+poieuporqwe
+#### Future Work
+asdfasdfd